Resident AAFP Leaders

 This leadership role is involved with residency education and accreditation at a national level, and gets mentoring opportunities with national leaders in family medicine residency education.

-In her role, Dr. Allen is involved with high-level decision making on a nonprofit board of trustees.
+In her role, Dr. Laguerre is involved with high-level decision making on a nonprofit board of trustees.

 UMass Worcester Family Medicine Residency

 As the resident representative to the AFMRD, Dr. Hartl provides a resident perspective to program directors on issues impacting residents and their education.